Mason County License Hearing Guide

 Possible Outcomes

-- IID Requirement: Depending on the circumstances of your DUI and your prior record, you may be required to install an ignition interlock device (IID) in your vehicle as a condition of obtaining an occupational license.
+• IID Requirement: The court may require you to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining an occupational license.

 Getting Your License Back